-To conduct the business of running a business in a mindful and responsible way, including the actions taken, operating principles and service providers used.
+To conduct the running of a business in ethical, mindful and responsible way, including the actions taken, operating principles and service providers used.
 (5)

 To contribute to the education of the general public on organic textiles and related issues (e.g. GM cotton and working conditions of textile workers).
 (6)

-- At Greenfibres we are passionate about the environment that we live in and are part of.
+1. At Greenfibres we are passionate about the environment that we live in and are part of.
 We will go to great lengths to ensure that any products we source do as little damage to the environment as possible.
 This decision process begins at the seed level.
 Often the choice is quite a simple one: organic or conventional.
 And since organic farming inhibits the use of artificial fertilizers, herbicides, insecticides, defoliants or any other man-made chemicals, the choice is obvious to us.
 In our opinion organic farming offers the only sustainable option for the future of food and textile production.
 Its techniques are far more in harmony with the natural rhythms of the world around us and aim to mimic nature by not creating monocultures or soils that are reliant on chemicals in order to maintain even the lowest levels of fertility.
-Hence, we choose organic fabrics over conventional wherever we can.
+Hence, we choose organic fabrics over conventional fabrics.
 Organic cotton, organic wool and, to a lesser extent, organic linen are becoming more and more widely available, which makes it easier for us to take the position that, for example, we will not offer a cotton product unless it is organic.
 On the other hand, hemp that can be used for textiles is not yet really grown or produced organically.
-However, the fact that it grows prolifically without the need for fertilizers or pesticides and is such a beneficial crop for farmers and the soil, has helped us in our decision to actively promote hemp products.
+However, the fact that it grows prolifically without the need for fertilizers or pesticides and is such a beneficial crop for farmers and the soil, has helped us in our decision to stock hemp products.

-- There is no point in selling a product made with organic materials if it has been made under compromised working conditions.
+2. There is no point in selling a product made with organic materials if it has been made under compromised working conditions.
 We will not source products from companies that use or condone such practices or which contravene human rights in any way shape or form.
 Organizations that supply Greenfibres must comply with the Code of Conduct as contained in the Global Organic Textile Standards.
 Further to this, we make every effort to use as much local and small-scale labour as possible.
-We have a facility in Plymouth that we use to produce many of our own-label, hand-made goods and garments.
+We have a facility in Plymouth that we use to produce some of our own-label, hand-made goods and garments.
 We treat staff as stakeholders and pay people above average wages for the work being done given the area we operate in.
-Further more we are against increasing disparities of incomes and undertake to never have the highest earner in the company making more than 5 times the wage of the lowest earner.
+Furthermore we are against increasing disparities of incomes and undertake to never have the highest earner in the company making more than 5 times the wage of the lowest earner.

-- We try to manufacture as many of our products in the West Country as we possibly can.
-By supporting a small manufacturing facility just outside of Plymouth, we hope to send a message that “made in the UK” matters and that we intend to do our part to re-invigorate the local textile skill base.
+4. For many people, the concept of “food-miles” introduced the ideas of carbon foot-printing, and the considerations around air-freighted food highlighted the complexity of the total energy and human cost of a product.
+The issues around textiles are at least as difficult as food products.
+Raw materials have a range of different life cycles, and trying to unpick a garment’s history can throw up all types of questions.
+We try to manufacture as many of our products in the West Country as we possibly can.
+By supporting a small manufacturing facility just outside of Plymouth, we hope to send a message that “made in the UK” matters and that we intend to do our part to reinvigorate the local textile skill base.

-- We believe that to operate a socially and environmentally responsible business we must fully realise our ecological footprint and take responsibility for the way we spend our budgets.
-To minimize the impact that Greenfibres has on the local and global environment, we have decided to take the following steps regarding services we require to run the business (in addition to those mentioned in points 1 to 4).
+5. We believe that to operate a socially and environmentally responsible business we must fully realise our ecological footprint and take responsibility for the way we spend our budgets.
+To minimize the impact that Greenfibres has on the local and global environment, we have decided to take the following steps regarding services we require to run the business (in addition to those mentioned in points 1 to 4);

-- we use electricity from renewable sources (we use Unit-e)
+we use electricity from renewable sources â€“ Good Energy

-- we use ethical banking â€“ Co-operative Bank)
+we use ethical banking â€“ Co-operative Bank

-- we use high post-consumer content recycled paper in all our stationary and catalogues
+we use high post-consumer content recycled paper in all our stationary and catalogues.